Now, April is quite a decent time to visit Vienna.

 - The Cobenzl city farm: just as it says on the label.
 Kids can get up close to farm animals

 - Hirschstetten: part of the city’s horticultural nursery complex.
-If that sounds relatively uninspiring, it’s actually quite beautiful.
 They’ve turned it into a landscaped botanical gardens, with a palm house and a fair few birds and animals in there, too.
 It’s a bit of a secret and off the usual tourist trails.
-And it’s free
+Oh, and it’s free

 Go for an ice cream

 If that sounds banal, it’s not meant to.
-The local ice cream season begins at the end of March, and we’re not talking about lollipops in the freezer aisle of the supermarket.
+The local ice cream season actually begins sometime in March, and we’re not talking about lollipops in the freezer aisle of the supermarket.

 Vienna hosts many remarkably high-quality ice cream parlours, so fill a cone or cup with your choice of flavours.
 Or take a seat and enjoy something off an extensive ice cream menu that might set your diet back a few weeks.
 Oh, and vegan options are usually available.

-Incidentally, the official European (and Austrian) ice cream of the year for 2023 was apple strudel (move over vanilla, your time has passed).
-We’ll see what flavour 2024 brings…
+Incidentally, the official Austrian ice cream flavour of the year for 2024 was coffee (you can’t get more Viennese than that).
+We’ll see what flavour 2025 brings.